rkkocheran/ryman_webscrape/README.md

 ## Web Scraping the Ryman Calendar

-This exercise uses BeautifulSoup to obtain a dataset of upcoming events at the Ryman.
-This information is available at https://ryman.com/events/.
+This project uses Python's Requests and BeautifulSoup libraries to obtain a dataset of upcoming events at the Ryman (available at https://ryman.com/events/).
 The contents of this website are converted into a pandas DataFrame.
-Note: The website splits the events across multiple pages.

 1. Used a web inspector to identify a tag that contains the names of all headliners (e.g. for Vince Gill, featuring Wendy Moten, only pull Vince Gill.)
 This was used to create a list containing the names of each inductee.